SyncfusionExamples/EJ2-Spreadsheet-WebServices/Python/README.md

 - The service internally calls the .NET class methods to handle file operations.
 - The Python application runs as a web service, and its URL is used for the `openUrl` and `saveUrl` of the Spreadsheet component.

-This approach allows you to run a Python-based web service that leverages .NET DLLs, similar to the method used for the DOCX editor component.
+This approach allows you to run a Python-based web service that leverages .NET DLLs.

 ## Steps to Run the Web Service